Unique Identifiers and Profile Merging

 A unique identifier is simply a numeric or alphanumeric string that is associated with a single entry within a given system.

 Woopra has an advanced ID mapping system that allows it to use many different fields to uniquely refer to an individual profile.
-When identifying an individual, Woopra will track them as an anonymous visitor until they are identified in some way.
+When identifying an individual, Woopra will track them as an anonymous user until they are identified in some way.
 We recommend using Email as the unique identifier.
 You can identify users using woopra.identify().

 Anonymous id and cookies